apitestbase/apitestbase.github.io/_docs/en/jms-request.md

 Message body can be XML, JSON, or any other text format.

-Click `Do` button to Send the message and receive the reply.
+Click `Do` button to send the message and, in the case of request-reply style invocation, receive the reply.

 ## Browse Action
 Browse action is used to read a message from a queue without deleting the message.

 You can browse the queue by message index or by a substring (in message body).

 ![Browse Queue by Substring](../../screenshots/jms/browse-queue-by-substring.png)

 Click `Do` button to read the message.